-Diplomas are distributed at commencement for those that graduate.
-For students that do not attend commencement diplomas will be mailed to their home shortly thereafter.
-Or, a student may choose to pick up their diplomas from the Registrar's Office.
+Diplomas are distributed at commencement for those who graduate.
+For students who do not attend commencement, diplomas will be mailed to their home shortly thereafter.
+Alternatively, a student may choose to pick up their diplomas from the Registrar's Office.